entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

         config: null
         pos: 13

-## CMS Asset Descriptor
+## CMS Asset

-This descriptor contains the metadata required for uploading and updating a CMS Asset
+This descriptor contains the metadata required for uploading and updating a CMS Asset.

 **Asset descriptor.yaml.**